If you're planning to organise or run an event, you need to notify us. This is to make sure your event:

-- Seeking to agree on any necessary control measures with organisers if possible.
+- agree on any control measures

 Notifying us of your event

-This may be applicable for venue owners and private landowners in relation to hires, organisers should confirm this detail in advance of planning.
+It's the duty of the event organiser to have the correct insurance.
+We aren't liable for any financial loss.
+This may apply for venue owners and private landowners in relation to hires.
+Organisers should confirm this detail in advance of planning.

-- details of event content
+- details of the event content

 - maps and layout plans